Deep Frequency Filtering for Domain Generalization: Experiments

 \subsection{Ablation Study}

-We conduct ablation study to evaluate the effectiveness of our proposed \ourfull~(\ours) on domain generalizable classification (Task-1) and person ReID (Task-2).
-Here, we use the Protocol-1 and Protocol-2 for the Task-1 and Task-2, respectively.

-\subsubsection{The Effectiveness of \ours}
+\subsubsection{The effectiveness of \ours}

-To investigate the effectiveness of our proposed \ours, we compare it with the ResNet baselines (\emph{Base}) and the ResNet-based FFC \cite{chi2020fast} models that serve as the strong baselines (\emph{SBase}), respectively.
+To investigate the effectiveness of our proposed \ourfull~(\ours), we compare it with the ResNet baselines (\emph{Base}) and the ResNet-based FFC \cite{chi2020fast} models (\emph{SBase}) that serve as the strong baselines, respectively.
 The experiment results are in Table \ref{table:ablationDFF}.
-There are two crucial observations: 1) Our \emph{Fre-F (\ours)} consistently outperforms \emph{Base} by a significant margin over all settings on both Task-1 and Task-2.
+There are two crucial observations: 1) Our \emph{Fre-F (\ours)} consistently outperforms \emph{Base} by a clear margin.
 This demonstrates the effectiveness of our proposed method.
-With a simple instantiation, our proposed \ours~can significantly improve the generalization capability of DNNs.
-2) Our \emph{Fre-F (\ours)} clearly outperforms \emph{SBase (FFC)} on both tasks.
-Specifically, on Task-1, \emph{Fre-F (\ours)} achieves 3.0\% improvement in the averaged (denoted as ``Avg'') Top-1 classification accuracy compared to the \emph{Base (FFC)} model.
-On Task-2, when leaving the most large-scale dataset MSMT17 (MS) as the unseen domain for testing, \emph{Fre-F (\ours)} outperforms \emph{Base (FFC)} by 3.9\% in Rank-1 (R1) accuracy.
-This indicates that frequency-domain convolutions are inadequate while our proposed \ours~is effective for domain generalization.
+With a simple instantiation, our proposed \ourfull~operation can significantly improve the generalization ability of DNNs.
+2) Our \emph{Fre-F (\ours)} brings more improvements than \emph{SBase (FFC)}.
+This indicates that frequency-domain convolutions are inadequate for model generalization.
+Instead, \ours~is an effective solution for classification generalization task.